jeffknupp/sandman/README.md

         return True
 ```

-With `sandman`, (almost) zero boilerplate code is required.
+With `sandman`, zero boilerplate code is required.
+In fact, using `sandmanctl`,
+**no code is required at all**.
 Your existing database
 structure and schema is introspected and your database tables magically get a
 RESTful API and admin interface.
 For each table, `sandman` creates: